BigPolarBear1/factorization/README.md

 OMG.
 The actual solution was super simple and basically what I had been doing already a year ago.
 ASSYMETRY BETWEEN FACTOR BASE AND REQUIRED NUMBER OF B-SMOOTHS, ACHIEVED!
 Will optimize now and then "formally" announce my breakthrough (well, as formally as an amateur can).

+Update: Slept very poorly last night.
+Might take a break today and just go running soon.
+Something we can also do in the PoC, is p-adically lift those roots to any other odd exponent.. but by adding bits to the root, we need to offset that using that k multiplier to N so we keep in that sweet spot where the bits after dividing by the modulus are as few as possible.
+Plus I'm also seeing some potential other big improvements based on the stuff I was doing in recent weeks... let me do some thinking.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100</br>